-Men applying for admission without previous college study may be admitted upon graduation from an approved secondary school, state-approved General Educational Development (GED) program, or state-approved home school program, and upon proof of ability to follow the curriculum of the college, including:
+Men applying for admission without previous college study may be admitted upon graduation from an approved secondary school, state-approved General Educational Development (GED)/High School Equivalent (HSE) program, or state-approved home school program, and upon proof of ability to follow the curriculum of the college, including:

-- satisfactory scores on the ACT Assessment, including a composite standard score of around 24.
+- satisfactory scores on the ACT Assessment, including a composite standard score of around 20 for students coming from approved secondary schools.
 Evidence from other standardized tests will be taken into consideration in evaluating the student's academic record.
 Applicants must arrange to have an official ACT Assessment Report forwarded to Conception Seminary College. - completion of an adequate pre-college curriculum with a 'C' average or its equivalent in basic academic subjects, and class rank above the lowest quartile.
 At least 16 units of college preparatory work or the equivalent should appear on the high school transcript.